Tanz0rz/haxe-fmod/docs/guides/components.md

     FmodKhaSetup.init({liveUpdate: true});
     ```

     `FmodKhaSetup.preload(?settings, onReady, ?onFailed)` does the same and has FMOD ready before the first scene.
 Add the bank folder to the khafile assets, so `kha.Assets.loadEverything` loads the banks with everything else.
 Then call `preload` from its callback.
-It takes each bank in `autoLoadBanks` from `kha.Assets.blobs` (a bank named `Master.bank` is the blob `Master_bank`, the way khamake names assets), hands it to the runtime, and calls `onReady` once FMOD is usable.
-On a native target a bank missing from the blobs is read from the bank folder on disk, which the stage command fills, so the assets entry is needed for HTML5 only. `onFailed` runs instead when a bank is not available either way, and the console names it.
+It takes each bank in `autoLoadBanks` from `kha.Assets.blobs`.
+A bank named `Master.bank` is the blob `Master_bank`, the way khamake names assets.
+It hands each bank to the runtime and calls `onReady` once FMOD is usable.
+On a native target a bank missing from the blobs is read from the bank folder on disk.
+The working directory is searched first, then the directory the executable sits in.
+The stage command fills that folder, so the khafile assets entry is needed for HTML5 only. `onFailed` runs instead when a bank is not available either way.
+FMOD is initialized with the settings either way, the game runs without that bank, and the console names it.

     ```js
-    project.addAssets('assets/fmod/Desktop/*.bank');
+    if (platform === 'html5') project.addAssets('assets/fmod/Desktop/*.bank');
     ```

     ```haxe